 By Bobby Owsinski • February 5, 2013 This article is provided by Bobby Owsinski.
 Here’s an excerpt from The Music Producer’s Handbook regarding a checklist for overdubs.
 If you want your overdubs to go fast and easy, follow this list.
 It works every time.
 Do you have a list of overdub priorities?
 Do you know which overdubs absolutely must get done and which ones are less important?
 A list will keep you on track budget-wise and time-wise.
 Can you record in the control room?
 Most players prefer to record in the control room because they like to hear what you’re hearing and they like the immediacy of the communication.
 Are there too many people in the control room or studio?
 The fewer people, the fewer the distractions.
 It’s best to keep all friends, associates, entourage and hangers-on out of the studio when you’re working to keep the distractions to a minimum.
 Did you move the vocal or instrument into the big part of the studio?
 All instruments sound best when there’s some space for the sound to develop, so move it to the big part of the studio for overdubs (after you’ve done any basic track fixes).
 You can cut down on any unwanted reflections from the room by placing baffles around the mic and player.
 When doubling, are you trying to do something a little different on each track?
 A different mic, mic preamp, room, singer, or distance from the mic will all help to make the sound bigger.
 When doubling or adding more guitars, do you have a variety of instruments and amplifiers available?
 Two guitars (a Les Paul and a Strat, for instance) and two amplifiers (a Fender and a Marshall is the classic combination) combined with different pickup choices will allow a multitude of guitar tracks to more effectively live in the mix together.
 Are you making it sound better, not just different?
 Changes aren’t always for the better.
 Is there a big difference between what you just recorded and the original part?
 Does the new part make everyone in the studio go crazy in a good way?
 Would it be better to try the part tomorrow?
 You’d be surprised how much more you can Will you accomplish more when you’re fresh?
 Do you have the studio talkback mic on?
 Can you hear the musicians in the studio at all times between takes?
 If they’re talking to you and you can’t hear them, they’ll feel isolated.
 Do you have the control room talkback mic always on?
 Can the musicians hear you at all times in between takes?
 Periods of silence can be a mood killer.
 Does the player want to play it again?
 If a player feels strongly about playing it over, he probably can do it better.
 Be sure to keep the last recorded part before recording again.
 If you’re looking for some tips and tricks for using social media, check out the Music 3.0 Guide To Social Media, a compendium of posts taken from the Music 3.0 blog.
 Available as an ebook, for only $4.99.
 Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
 For more information be sure to check out his website and blog.
 About Bobby Bobby Owsinski Music Industry Veteran and Technical Consultant Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
-For more information and to acquire a copy of The Recording Engineer’s Handbook be sure to check out his website.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Bobby Owsinski Engineer Recording Technician Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+To read more from Bobby, and to acquire copies of his outstanding books such as The Recording Engineer’s Handbook, be sure to check out his website at www.bobbyowsinski.com. http://www.bobbyowsinski.com/ Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Bobby Owsinski Engineer Recording Technician Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.